Control File: Structure

 Save the file created in Notepad (Windows) or TextEdit (Mac) by creating a ".survey" extension.
-This extension name is case sensitive and must be lower case.
 In the “Save as type” box, select “All Files”.
 In the Encoding box, select “UTF-8”.

 Some software may try and add a different suffix (e.g. TextEdit will ask about this when saving).
 Make sure it is saved correctly.
 If there is a problem, you may need to edit the name in File Explorer or Finder by enabling the display of file suffixes.

 There are some simple syntax rules which must be followed when creating a control file.